sarahvastani/portfolio/README.md

 This project explores Turing instability and its role in biological pattern formation through the lens of reaction-diffusion systems.
 Inspired by Alan Turing’s 1952 paper "The Chemical Basis of Morphogenesis," the presentation investigates how spontaneous patterns—such as animal stripes and spots—can arise from simple chemical interactions governed by partial differential equations.
 This project was developed as part of a graduate-level course on Ordinary and Partial Differential Equations and integrates foundational concepts from both biology and mathematics.

 I begin by introducing the biological motivation for the study of pattern formation and Turing's groundbreaking idea that patterns can emerge from interactions between diffusing and reacting chemical species.
 I then walk through the mathematical formulation of reaction-diffusion equations, specifically the Gray-Scott model, and show how the stability of spatially uniform steady states can change when diffusion is introduced.
 Using linearization and eigenvalue analysis, I demonstrate how diffusion can destabilize a system that is otherwise stable—an essential condition for Turing pattern formation.

-* **Biological Interpretation:** Turing’s theory is applied to explain natural phenomena, such as animal coat patterns and morphogenesis during development.

-* **Personal Context:** Reflects the intersection of my background in biology and current mathematical training, illustrating how math can enhance understanding of biological complexity.